-From this zera we date the re-establishment of Free massary in England.
+From this ara we date the re-establishment of Free masonry in England.
 There is at present a Grand Lodge of Masons in the city of York, who trace their existence from this period.
-By virtue of Edwin's charter, it is said, all the Masons in the realm were convened at a general assembly in that city, where they established a general or grand Lodge for their future government.
-Under the patronage and jurisdiction of this Grand Lodge, it is alleged, the fraternity considerably increased, and kings, princes, and other emiprinces, with rich prefents of various kinds.
-He was loved, honoured, and admired by all the nent persons, who had been initiated into Masonry, paid due allegiance to that Grand Asiembly.
-But as the events of the times were various and fluctuating, that Asiembly was more or less respectable; and in proportion as Masonry obtained encouragement, its influence was more or less extensive.
+By virtue of Edwin's charter, it is said, all the Masons in the realm were convened at a general assembly in that city, where they established a general or grand Lodge for their suture government.
+Under the patronage and jurisdiction of this Grand Lodge, it is alleged, the fraternity considerably increased, and kings, princes, and other emisprinces, with rich presents of various kinds.
+He was loved, honoured, and admired by all the nent persons, who had been initiated into Masonry, paid due allegiance to that Orand Assembly.
+But as the events of the times were various and suctuating, that Assembly was more or less respectable; and in proportion as Masonry obtained encouragement, its induence was more or less extensive.
 The appellation of Ancient York Masons, is well known in Ireland and Scotland; and the universal tradition is, that the brethren of that appellation originated at Auldby near York.
-This carries with it some marks of confirmation, for Auldby was the seat of Edwin.
+This carries with it some marks of confirmation, for Auldby was the stat of Edwin.

-There is every reason to believe that York was deemed the criginal feat of masonic government in this country; as no other place has pretended to claim it, and as the whole fraternity have, at various times, univerfally acknowleged allegiance to the authority established there : but whether the present affociation in that city be entitled to that allegiance, is a subject of inquiry which it is not my province to investigate.
+There is every reason to believe that York was deemed the original feat of masonic government in this country; no other place has pretended to claim it, and the whole fraternity have, at various times, universally acknowledged allegiance to the authority established there: but whether the present association in that city be entitled to the allegiance, is a subject of inquiry which it is not my province to investigate.
 To that affembly recourse must be had for information.
-Thus much, however, is certain, that if a General Affembly or Grand Lodge was held there, (of which there is little doubt if we can rely on our records and conflitutions, as it is faid to have existed there in Queen Elizabeth's time,) there is no evidence of its regular removal to any other place in the kingdom; and upon that ground, the brethren at York may probably claim the privilege of affociating in that character.
-A number of respectable meetings of the fraternity appear to have been convened at fundry times in different parts of England; but we cannot find an instance on record, till a very late period, of a general meeting (so called) being held in any other place beside York.
+Thus much, however, is certain, that if a General Affembly or Grand Lodge was held there, (of which there is little doubt if we can rely on our records and constitutions, as it is faid to have existed there in Queen Elizabeth's time,) there is no evidence of its regular removal to any other place in the kingdom; and upon that ground, the brethren at York may probably claim the privilege of affociating in that character.
+A number of respectable meetings of the fraternity appear to have been convened at fundry times in different parts of England; but we cannot find an instance on record, till a very late period, of a general meeting (so called) being held in any other place befide York.